uvarc/rc-website/content/userinfo/hpc/software/samtools.md

 ```

 # Slurm Script Example
-To run {{% software-name %}} on Rivanna, a script similar to the following can be used.
+To run {{% software-name %}} on the HPC system, a script similar to the following can be used.

 {{< pull-code file="/static/scripts/samtools.slurm" lang="no-hightlight" >}}